murchie85/bookmarkManager/README.md

 - Add bookmark links with a name and category
 - Delete entries with the application
 - Extractor script to create a dynamic HTML page
+- Extractor script can be executed within flask app

 ## Built With
 - [Flask](https://flask.palletsprojects.com/)